 Rent A Car To Drive From Cairns to Douglas

-Renting short term is a more expensive way of doing things.
+Renting short-term is a more expensive way of doing things.
 You’ll be paying for the car + fuel, plus any added extras or insurances.
-But if you don’t have much time and you want to explore Far North Queensland, this could be perfectt!
+But if you don’t have much time and you want to explore Far North Queensland, this could be perfect!

 It also means that you can drive back from Port Douglas to Cairns, so you get to see the views twice!

 Once you’ve arrived, there are plenty of things to do in Port Douglas on a budget.
-There’s also activities, restaurants and tours to splash out on.
+There are also activities, restaurants and tours to splash out on.
 Our top picks include:

 There’s much more to see and do in Port Douglas.
 You certainly won’t be bored spending a few days in this gorgeous seaside town!